CelesteJBembry/DestinationApp/README.md

 # React Express App deployed to Heroku

-Destination App allows users to take a quiz and based on their response it provides with a destination suggestion.
+Destiny the Destination App allows users to take a quiz and based on their response it provides with a destination suggestion.

 The user is then presented with easy to read information about the city and some recommended places to visit.